chandiaaron/Cloud/Azure/AzureDevOps.md

 # Building our first pipeline

-YAML - is a human-readable data serialisation standard, often used to write configuration files
+YAML - is a human-readable data serialization standard, often used to write configuration files

-`serialisation` - translates data structures or object state into a format that can be stored and reconstructed later in a different computer environment, `config as code `.
+`serialization` - translates data structures or object state into a format that can be stored and reconstructed later in a different computer environment, `config as code `.

 ## Our first build Azure repo :